gregJohnRob/dynamic-pricing/README.md

 ### Rate Limiting

 As mentioned on the [rate-api](https://hub.docker.com/r/tripladev/rate-api) docker page, we can only call to get rates 1,000 times per day.
-Since we need to handle 10,000 requests per day from our users, we will need to cache the response from the pricing model.
+Since we need to handle 10,000 requests per day from our users, we will need to cache the response from the rate-api.

+Because rates are only valid for 5 minutes, I wanted to use that as the TTL for the cache.

+I also saw that the rates-api accepts multiple parameters at the same time, and so made a request which would get everything for us in a single api call.

 ### How to Cache